 4. Research the conditions and restrictions of your destination before you go!

 To travel during covid is an experience.
-Like before, when we travelled to learn about the diversity, culture and to often see a different point of view, this has not changed.
+Like before, when we travelled to learn about the diversity, and culture and often see a different point of view, this has not changed.

-Countries have a different approach to how to deal with the pandemic.
+Countries have different approaches to how to deal with the pandemic.
 There are of course different conditions (case numbers, considering the economic impact of lockdown and general lack of trust in authority)

 What does it mean?